Paratrooper: Overview

 U.S. Army paratroopers with the 82nd Airborne Division parachute from a C-130 Hercules aircraft during Operation Toy Drop 2007 at Pope Air Force Base.

-Paratroopers jump out of aircraft and use parachutes to land safely on the ground.
+Paratroopers jump out of aircraft and use parachutes to land.
 This is one of the three types of "forced entry" strategic techniques for entering a theater of war; the other two being by land and by water.
 Their tactical advantage of entering the battlefield from the air is that they can attack areas not directly accessible by other transport.
 The ability of airborne assault to enter the battlefield from any location allows paratroopers to evade emplaced fortifications that guard from attack from a specific direction.
 The possible use of paratroopers also forces defenders to spread out to protect other areas which would otherwise be safe.
-Another common use for paratroopers is to establish an airhead for landing other units, as at the Battle of Crete.
+Another common use for paratroopers is to establish an airhead for landing other units (as at the Battle of Crete).